Eric-GR-N/Square-Net/README.md

 ### Backend:

-HTTPS protocol
+HTTPS protocol<br>
-.NET 6 with CLEAN architecture
+.NET 6 with CLEAN architecture<br>
-Entity Framework
+Entity Framework<br>
-IdentityServer
+IdentityServer<br>
-ASP.NET Core Identity
+ASP.NET Core Identity<br>
-Bearer Token Protection for square net-related endpoints Role handling prepared for future integration
+Bearer Token Protection for square net-related endpoints<br>
+Role handling prepared for future integration<br>
+Razor Pages/Handlers for user creation<br>

 # Note
-The database password mechanism is configured for development scenarios.
+ - The database password mechanism is configured for development scenarios.<br>
-Always override this in a production environment, especially if deploying on platforms like Azure Web Services.
+ - Always override this in a production environment, especially if deploying on platforms like Azure Web Services.<br>
+ - For this scenario we're using in memory stores for identity server, use real db support if deploying application